Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 - Then you need to enter git clone into the terminal followed by the http link that you copied earlier.

 - Now all you need to do is press enter and doing so will create your local clone which you can work on yourself.

+## Credits

+### Images

+All of the club logo images were taken from:

+- Google images

+The rest of the images were all taken from:

+- fcbayern.com